Encouraging gender diversity in Engineering

 Scholars will be selected on the basis of, in order of priority: the information given in the supporting statement; outstanding academic performance at A-level; and financial need.

-Applications open on Tuesday 10th October 2017.
+Applications open in October 2018.

 Want to get a head-start on your supporting statement?
 This will be your brief: "In no more than 500 words, please tell us why you should be selected as a Women in Engineering scholar (including reference to your A-Levels and Financial Status) and what you would contribute to the programme."